I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 Designated SRC staff will receive daily caster reports informing them of remanded cases.

-V. Hearing Level Procedures
+V. Hearings Level Procedures

 A. General